ShangChunLin/FRCNN-on-wheat-images/README.md

 Implemtation of FRCNN (fast region-based convolutional neural networks) on wheat images in pytorch

 It was a kaggle competition.
-I mainly doing it for fun.
+I mainly did it for fun.

-The number on top of red boxes are possibilities of wheats

 The FRCNN.ipynb used FastRCNNPredictor (torchvision.models.detection.faster_rcnn) with pretrained weitght

 and than trained 30 min with GTX 1080ti

+The red boxes are predict result and number on top of them are possibilities of wheats

 ![Train result](https://github.com/ShangChunLin/FRCNN-on-wheat-images/blob/main/FRCNN.png)